functionhaus/archivist/README.md

 better organization.
 Topic directory and sub-directory naming will be translated into a hierarchical system-wide topic and sub-topic structure.

-* Archivist encourages the use of an "intermediate library pattern", where content and articles are stored in a dedicated library in order to reduce content-related git clutter in your primary application repository.
+* Archivist supports the use of an "intermediate library pattern", where content and articles are stored in a dedicated library and seperate repository in order to reduce content-related git clutter in your primary application repo.

 * Archivist currently doesn't parse article content as markdown, but will add optional content parsing in future versions (like 0.3.x).